 There are four basic installation methods for hardwoods.

 GLUE DOWN is what it sounds like, you use a professional adhesive, but basically you’re gluing the wood to your subfloor.
 This is usually only done over concrete, and only with engineered or parquet wood.
-This can help you get the feel of a solid hardwood in lieu of having a floating engineered floor.
+With an engineered floor, this can help you get more of the feel of a solid hardwood vs. having a floating type.

 NAIL DOWN is best over a subfloor of at least 3/4″ thick plywood, or if your solid hardwood is going directly over your floor joists.
 Nail down is common with solid hardwood, which can almost never go directly onto concrete anyway.
-Compared with stapling, you generally need to nail down 3/4″ solid hardwood, and can also do it with engineered hardwood that is 5/8″ or more thick, and bamboo floors of 1/2″ or more in thickness.
+You generally need to nail down 3/4″ solid hardwood, and can also do it with engineered hardwood that is 5/8″ or more thick, and bamboo floors of 1/2″ or more in thickness.

-STAPLE DOWN uses a pneumatic gun to drive the staples, not a Swingline.
+STAPLE DOWN uses a pneumatic gun to drive the staples, not ... you know, a Swingline, I guess.
 The staples are 1.5 to 2 inches long.
 This is the best installation method for most engineered wood floors, and any bamboos under 1/2″ thick.
 It can also be used for thinner solids, around the 5/16″ range of thicknesses.

 What else will be needed to complete the floor?